 1) THE FIGHT TYPE – The individual who has become fixated, due to his childhood experiences, on the ‘fight’ response avoids close relationships with others by frequently becoming enraged and by being overly demanding.
 It is theorized that he is largely unconsciously driven to behave in this way because he has a deep-rooted need to alienate others so that an intimate relationship cannot develop.
 The largely unconscious reasoning behind this is that such a relationship would make him intolerably vulnerable because it would carry with it the risk of rejection, similar to the rejection experienced in childhood, which would be psychologically catastrophic for him.

-2) THE FLIGHT TYPE – It is theorized that this type of individual, for the same reasons as above, avoids close relationships with others by immersing himself in activities (for example, by becoming a workaholic) which do not leave him the time to build deep, serious relationships with others.
+2) THE FLIGHT TYPE – It is theorized that this type of individual, for the same reasons as above, avoids close relationships with others by losing himself in thought (obsession) or activities (compulsions) (for example, by becoming a workaholic) which do not leave him the time to build deep, serious relationships with others.
+He may, too, be a perfectionist and overachiever motivated by the unconscious belief that this will make him safe.
+Also, he may be a thrill seeker or ‘adrenaline-junkie, extreme worrier, and micromanager with a ‘Type A’ personality.

 3) THE FREEZE TYPE – This type avoids serious relationships with others by not participating with them socially.
 Often they will become reclusive and increasingly take refuge in fantasies and daydreams.